michaelshiloh/robotaPsyche/studentPresentations.md

 **Student Presentations**

+February 24: Youssef: *A social contract for robots*

+March 1: Rashid: *Does AI limit the creative agency of humans or provoke it?*

+March 3: Leo: *The ethics and use of robots/AI in military technology*

+March 17: Fatima: *Akira Kanayama
+	and his use of a robotic creature to create contemporary art*

+March 22: Alpha: *Third world perspectives on robotics and AI*

-Katie: *The future of AI and
+March 24: Katie: *The future of AI and
 	how humans can prepare for its emergence to the world*

-Amina: *how robots, software, and specifically A.I.
+March 29: Amina: *how robots, software, and specifically A.I.
 	can create a more accessible world for people with different abilities*

-Fatima: *Akira Kanayama
-	and his use of a robotic creature to create contemporary art*
+March 31: Shaurya: *Would computer-enhanced humans
+	be a more practical approach towards building advanced robots?*

+April 5: Zheki: *Ancient Robots: History of the Karakuri Puppets*

+April 7: Nathan: *The Legality of Robot Abuse*

-Tori: *Boston Dynamic dancing robots:
+April 12: Tori: *Boston Dynamic dancing robots:
 	Discussion and critique of the role of robots in art*

-Leo: *The ethics and use of robots/AI in military technology*
+April 14: Kyrie: *If an AI system appears to be conscious,
+	should we consider it to be conscious?*

-Pangna: *Comparing the concepts of robots in mythology
+April 19: Pangna: *Comparing the concepts of robots in mythology
 	to those in our modern world*
-Maria: *Robots as Weapons* (Tentative title)
-Alpha: *Third world perspectives on robotics and AI*
-Zheki: *Ancient Robots: History of the Karakuri Puppets*
-Nathan: *The Legality of Robot Abuse*
-Rashid: *Does AI limit the creative agency of humans or provoke it?*
-Shaurya: *Would computer-enhanced humans
-	be a more practical approach towards building advanced robots?*
-Kyrie: *If an AI system appears to be conscious,
-	should we consider it to be conscious?*
-Youssef: *A social contract for robots*

-**Student Lead Discussions**